 I always found this context, the close mentoring by professors and the interdisciplinary collaborations very inspiring and lively.
 My final project last year, for example, was created in collaboration with graphic designer and book designer Carolin Hartmann.

 It's crazy how creative, motivated and open our team is: I notice every day how much we push each other and give our best every day.
 I like that we prefer to say "and" instead of "but" or "no." And I like how many interesting people from a wide range of disciplines come together here.

 What are you most looking forward to?
 Also at WordPress Community?

 I've heard a lot about the WordPress community.
 Still, I'm very excited to see what's in store for me at WordCamps, Meetups, and similar events.
 I'm really looking forward to meeting so many new, exciting faces.
 Especially because I'm rather a newbie in the WordPress -environment and still want to learn a lot.
 With curiosity and empathy, I think I can fit in well with the WordPress community.

 The first WordCamp I'm taking is WordCamp Europe 2020 - this year, unfortunately, only online.
 I'm really looking forward to the talks, the exchange and extremely much input.
 Even though I would have preferred to experience all this face to face in Porto.

 Many start-ups advertise fantastic benefits for their employees.
-In fact, I don't know of any other company that offers such a wide range of benefits as RAIDBOXES: flexible working hours, exceptional team events, an incredible training program and much more.
+In fact, I don't know of any company that offers such a wide range of benefits as Raidboxes: flexible working hours, exceptional team events, an incredible training programme and much more.